Risky Behavior in Teens ThreePeaks Ascent

 Self-harm

-Teens who self-harm are often doing so to cope with emotional pain or other strong emotions.
-By doing this behavior, they feel a temporary release.
-Afterward, they often feel shame and guilt.
-It is common for someone who is self-harming to try to hide their wounds.
-Self-harming behavior is a sign of poor coping and communication skills.
+Self-harm is often an unhealthy way for teens to cope with emotional pain or other strong emotions that they are experiencing.
+While this behavior might provide temporary relief, it often causes feelings of guilt or shame that make the state of that person’s mental health worse than it was before.
+They often look for ways to cover up and hide their wounds.
+Self-harm is a sign of poor communication and coping skills.
 It is a sign that your child is going through an internal struggle and doesn’t have the tools to cope independently.
 Proper therapeutic intervention can help identify underlying reasons for the behavior and help your child overcome their struggles.

 Sexting